gerd-moellmann/emacs-with-cl-packages/README.md

 % ln -s ../native-lisp Emacs.app/Contents/
 ```

-to associate the native lisp files.
+to associate the native lisp files with the application.

 ## Additions

-Additional features/fixes added on top of `emacs-mac` and Emacs proper:
+Several additional features and fixes have been added on top of `emacs-mac` and Emacs proper.

 ### Features